 - a traineeship.

-After completing the degree, you move on to the Diploma in Professional Legal Practice.
+After completing the degree, you move on to the Diploma in Professional Legal Practice (Professional Education and Training (PEAT) Stage 1).
 This is offered by six institutions and is a vocational stage, which focuses on the practical knowledge and skills required.
 A lot of the teaching is carried out by solicitors.

-Following successful completion of the Diploma, you need to apply for a traineeship, which is a period of paid, work-based training with a practising solicitor.
-This is known as Professional Education and Training Stage 2 (PEAT 2) and lasts for two years.
-Once you have completed the traineeship you can apply for admission as a solicitor with the Law Society of Scotland.
+Following successful completion of the diploma, you need to complete a traineeship (PEAT 2), which is a period of paid, work-based training lasting two years under the supervision of a Scottish-qualified solicitor.
+Once you've completed the traineeship you can apply for admission as a solicitor with the Law Society of Scotland.

-An alternative route to the LLB is available and involves completing a three-year pre-Diploma training contract with a Scottish solicitor and passing the Law Society of Scotland's professional examinations.
-Competition for this can be high as very few solicitors offer such contracts.
+An alternative route to the LLB is available and involves completing a three-year pre-diploma (pre-PEAT) training contract with a Scottish solicitor and passing the Law Society of Scotland's professional examinations.
+Competition for places can be high as very few solicitors offer such contracts.
 You'll also need to be prepared to balance your working life with studying.
-Once you've completed this stage you'll still need to go on to do the Diploma and traineeship.
+Once you've completed this stage you'll need to go on to complete the diploma and traineeship.